-The ink is dry, and we think we have cut a great deal – a lucrative mix of loyalty, milestones and (sometimes) equity – now relax and wait for the cash to pour in.
-Well, if you are lucky, but it is likely that commercialisation takes an unexpected path and you find that one or more of those revenue streams is threatened or re-negotiated.
-In this session we study the case of a licensee seeking to ‘discuss’ the terms of the original license and, with the help of an expert panel, discuss what our response should be.
+The ink is dry, and we think we have cut a great deal – a lucrative mix of loyalty, milestones and (sometimes) equity – now relax and wait for the cash to pour in, well, if you are lucky.
+It is more likely that commercialisation takes an unexpected path and you find that one or more of those revenue streams is threatened or re-negotiated.
+In this session, we study the case of a licensee seeking to ‘discuss’ the terms of the original license and, with the help of an expert panel, discuss what our response should be.
+Speakers: Malcolm Bain

 Venue Galaxy Hotel

 To reserve a room please use this link and insert the promo code ASTP

 Member Early Bird available until 30th September 2020: €1290